-- 3.1 Aegean in the Bronze Age; Labyrinths and Cyclopean Architecture - 4.2 Greek City-States; Classical Architecture in the Agora - 1) Minoan Crete c.
+- 3.1 Aegean in the Bronze Age; Labyrinths and Cyclopean Architecture - 4.2 Greek City-States; Classical Architecture in the Agora - Minaon Crete c.
 1900 1600 BCE - Built with the unworked cyclopean stone masonry.
-Built on naturally defensible positions but did not add fortifications - Minoans had a strong connection with nature, to wit: processions to sacred natural sites, sacred caves, sacred trees, sacred mountaintops - Meandering pathways of caves, and irregular, meandering, indirect pathways caused by topography might have led to the concept of the labyrinth (adjectival form: labyrinthian) - Labyrinth, in any case, was an effective defense, as intruders would not have straight-line access to any part of the palace - · Labyrinth of Knossos great temple complex at Knossos c 1900 BCE
+Built on naturally defensible positions but did not add fortifications - Minoans had a strong connection with nature, to wit: processions to sacred natural sites, sacred caves, sacred trees, sacred mountaintops - Meandering pathways of caves, and meandering pathways caused by topography might have led to the concept of the labyrinthian - Labyrinth, in any case, was an effective defense, as intruders would not have straight-line access to any part of the palace - Labyrinth of Knossos great temple complex at Knossos c 1900 BCE